Sheffield Shield: Competition format

 Where the teams played an unequal number of games, their final points were calculated on a pro-rata basis.

 Matches were timeless (i.e. played to an outright result, weather and schedule permitting) up to 1926–27.
-A 4-day time limit has applied since 1927–28.
+A four-day time limit has applied since 1927–28.

+In 1940–41, however, the Sheffield Shield was not contested but ten first-class “friendly” matches were played between the States for patriotic funds; however financially these were unsuccessful.

+The Sheffield Shield was not contested during the 1941–42 Australian first-class season - instead an “Interstate Patriotic Competition” was held, with all proceeds going to the war effort.
+Only one match was played (Queensland v NSW at the Gabba) before the competition was cancelled due to the Japanese attack on Pearl Harbor on December 7, 1941.

 Final

 Since 1982–83, the top two teams after the home and away rounds have met in a final, played over five days at the home ground of the top-ranked team.
-Between 1982-83 and 2017–18, in the event of a draw or tie, the Shield was awarded to the top-ranked team.
-Since the 2018-19 summer, in the event of a draw or tie, the team which scores more first innings bonus points, based on the system used in regular season matches, wins the Shield.
+Between 1982–83 and 2017–18, in the event of a draw or tie, the Shield was awarded to the top-ranked team.
+Since the 2018–19 summer, in the event of a draw or tie, the team which scores more first innings bonus points, based on the system used in regular season matches, wins the Shield.
 No final was played in 2019–20 due to the COVID-19 pandemic.

 Points system

-A number of different systems have been used over the years.
-Currently, points are awarded for each match during the home and away season according to the following table.
+A points system has been used since the 2014–15 season, and currently points are awarded for each match during the home and away season according to the following table.